xsolla/store-ue4-sdk/README (SDK).md

 * macOS
 * Windows 64-bit

+The SDK uses [Google Mobile Services](https://www.android.com/gms/) and doesn’t support builds for devices without Google Mobile Services, such as Huawei.

 **NOTE:** To modify the SDK for your application specifics, follow the [SDK modification instruction](https://developers.xsolla.com/sdk/unreal-engine/usage/how-to-modify-sdk/).

 ## Usage